aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/convert-cad-layer-to-raster-image/_index.md

 ### Step 3: Specify CAD Layers

-Add the desired CAD layer(s) to the rasterization options.
+Add the layer names you want to rasterize.
+In this example we export the default layer `"0"`.

 ```java
 List<String> stringList = new ArrayList<>(Arrays.asList("0"));